Please Teacher!: Reception

-Critical reception of Please Teacher! has been generally positive.

 Carlos Ross and Lauren Smoller of THEM Anime Reviews praised the series, giving the TV series 4 out of 5 stars, and 3 out of 5 stars for the OVA.
 Ross praised the animation, cast of characters, character designs and development, the opening track, the chemistry between Kei and Mizuho, but handed out criticism regarding the plot.
 He states that "the plot does rely on a whole lot of circumstances and cliches that do get grating as the series goes on.
 While the accessory characters are often just as well characterized as the leads, you do get really sick of them popping up to interfere with the main relationship."
 Overall, Ross concludes that "there are moments in this show that are pure magic.
 While its flaws prevent it from being the best of the best, this anime is very well worth watching and picking up the moment you see it on the shelf."
 Smoller handed out mild praise for the OVA's animation, and the chemistry between the two main leads, but handed out criticism for the lack of a coherent plot, the jokes, and the supporting cast.
 She also notes that the OVA's main target audience is for adults, stating that it is "basically soft-core hentai."

-Theron Martin of Anime News Network gave the series a B- rating, praising the soundtrack, animation, character designs and development, as well as the chemistry between Kei and Mizuho, but criticized the plot for being too cliched.
+Theron Martin of Anime News Network gave the series a B− rating, praising the soundtrack, animation, character designs and development, as well as the chemistry between Kei and Mizuho, but criticized the plot for being too cliched.
 He handed out mild praise for the English dub, stating that it sticks very closely to the original Japanese, and handed out good marks for Sandy Fox's performance as Maho Kazami.
 Martin ultimately concludes that "it is a mildly entertaining series with occasional strong points and some storytelling aspects which offer a different feel than most current romantic fare."